kaiyaraby/hacktheclimate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The aim of this project is to present a framework for resource assessment, to enable to developers to use environmental data to identify high-value locations for wind farms.
+The models are created using over 16Gb of combined environmental data from Vestas Climate Libary and HubOcean.

 The user can select an area over which to assess several KPIs including:
 - Wind speed
   - Mean